-Following the collapse of Gin Festival Limited, 20 planned festivals across the UK were cancelled leaving behind the huge volume of gin, which was divided into three separate auctions.
-1,230 fans of the juniper berry spirit ensured that all lots in the final Eddisons CJM gin sale were sold.
+Following the collapse of Gin Festival Limited, 20 planned festivals across the UK were cancelled, leaving behind a huge volume of gin.

-The press release was covered by local radio stations, television broadcasters and multiple regional and national newspapers – with media activity including write-ups from the BBC, Metro and The Yorkshire Post, along with interviews in advance of the sale for a number of radio stations.
+Ultimately, over 1,200 fans of the juniper berry spirit ensured that all lots were sold.
+The press release was covered by local radio stations, television broadcasters and multiple regional and national newspapers., including write-ups from the BBC, Metro and The Yorkshire Post.

-Paul Cooper, director in the Scunthorpe office of Eddisons CJM, said: "It is rare to find this level of volume and wide range of gin brands on sale at auction anywhere in the UK and we are pleased to have been selected to put it to auction in Scunthorpe."
+Paul Cooper, director in the Scunthorpe office of Eddisons CJM, said: “It is rare to find this level of volume and wide range of gin brands on sale at auction anywhere in the UK and we are pleased to have been selected to put it to auction.”

-Paul commented that bidders had been interested in the more obscure labels, adding: “We had gins from all over the world, Italy, Spain, Germany, France, Belgium, the USA.”
+Paul commented that bidders had been interested in the more obscure labels, adding: “We had gins from all over the world, Italy, Spain, Germany, France, Belgium, and the USA.
+Every single thing sold.”

-The sale also included outdoor festival bar equipment including strobe lights, speakers, a mixing console and optics.
-The third of the gin sales achieved realisations in excess of £60,000.
+The sale also included outdoor festival bar equipment including strobe lights, speakers, a mixing console and optics, realising in excess of £60,000.